Featured Story

 The positive effects of blue light

-Amidst the widespread discussion on the dangers of blue light, it often goes unmentioned that blue light also affects our well-being in positive ways.
+Amidst the widespread discussion on the dangers of blue light, it often goes unmentioned that blue light may also affect our well-being in positive ways.
 One of the first things to understand is that blue light plays a role in our normal, high-contrast, color vision.
 This is because the human retina consists of three color receptors for blue, red, and green, and only the full functioning of all three cone receptors ensures normal color vision.

 Moreover, as already mentioned, our internal clock (the so-called circadian system) is controlled, among other things, by the perception of blue light.
 It has a vitalizing effect on us, it keeps us awake and suppresses the production of melatonin in the body.
 The long-wave portion of blue light, which runs up to 510 nanometers, is even considered to have a positive effect on mood, and special intensive blue light lamps are used to treat seasonal affective disorder during the "darker" months of the year.